Ngeabheng/Group5iot/Lab1 temp relay/README.md

 # Lab 1 - Temperature Sensor With Relay Control (Telegram)

 ## Overview
-In this lab, you will build a tiny IoT monitoring node with an ESP32, DHT22 temperature/humidity sensor, and a relay.
+In this lab, we will build a tiny IoT monitoring node with an ESP32, DHT22 temperature/humidity sensor, and a relay.
 The ESP32 sends Telegram alerts when the temperature rises above a threshold and lets users control the relay via chat commands.
 Once the temperature drops below the threshold again, the relay turns off automatically.